nbmanning/thesis/README.md

 # thesis
 This is not a real thesis repo, only a repo to store the example from "A Quick Introduction to version Control with Git and GitHub" https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1004668
-A line I wrote on my local ocmputer
+A line I wrote on my local computer